Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2022-01-03-linear-models-in-machine-learning.md

 - Maximum Likelihood Estimation

 Maximum likelihood estimation is a well known probabilistic framework for finding parameters that best describe the observed data.
-You find the parameters by maximizing the conditional probability of observing the data, $x$ given specific probability distribution and its parameters $\beta's$.
+You find the parameters by maximizing the conditional probability of observing the data, $x$ given specific probability distribution and its parameters 𝛽's.
 Detailed discussion on this technique is out of the scope.